Moonshine in the Trunk: Promotion

 The first single released from the album was "River Bank".
 It was made digitally available on April 6, 2014, after Paisley's performance of the song at the annual Academy of Country Music Awards.
 The song peaked at No. 2 on the Country Airplay chart, behind Dierks Bentley's "Drunk on a Plane".

 On July 26, Paisley tweeted that he was going to release a preview of the whole album and that his label didn't know it.
 The joke continued with Paisley posting previews of songs from the album and simulating a feud with his label.
 He also posted a remix of the album's first single, "River Bank", featuring Colt Ford.

 The tracks "Perfect Storm", "Crushin' It", "Country Nation" and "Shattered Glass" were released as promotional singles in advance of the album's release, all of which charted at No. 45, No. 46, No. 37 and No. 44, respectively, on the Hot Country Songs chart.

 "Perfect Storm" was released on September 2, 2014 as the album's second single and it has since reached No.1 on the Billboard Country Airplay chart.

 The third single, "Crushin' It", was released on January 26, 2015.

 The fourth single, "Country Nation", was released on September 14, 2015.

-The popular YouTube series The Annoying Orange animated a music video for the track "Limes", featuring Paisley portraying himself as a lime wearing a cowboy hat.
+The popular YouTube series Annoying Orange animated a music video for the track "Limes", featuring Paisley portraying himself as a lime wearing a cowboy hat.
 Throughout the video, several other limes are sliced in half, thrown into a blender, and are consumed as margaritas, including Brad himself at the end of the video.